 In the News

 MSFT reports today.
 The OpenAI deal structure, while interesting, is less interesting than the idea that Bing could become relevant.
-Google search has degraded as its algorithm has been gamed, but that view may be influenced by daily use of the AlphaSense platform, which is not only awesome, but actually gets better every month.
 Can a ChatGPT-powered MSFT compete with GOOGL in search?
 What would that look like?
 Let’s look for some clues in expert call transcripts.

 1) Is MSFT+OpenAI a threat to GOOGL in search?